Is your jewelry a jumbled mess? Check out these easy tips to learn how to organize jewelry!

 As much as I love my jewelry, I’ve struggled with jewelry organization.
 There is nothing worse than pulling out my favorite necklace, only to find it tangled with two others.

-I decided it was time to get organized!
+I decided it was time to get organized … just check out this mess!

 The next step was to add my jewelry organizers back onto the dresser.
 I own a number of organizers, so I didn’t need to buy anything new, and I had a large bulletin board that I planned to use for my necklaces.